WHAT YOU DESERVE

 I will help you track your progress toward your goals.
 When new financial decisions arise, we can easily play with “what if” scenarios to help you understand the impact of the decision.
 I will also proactively bring new ideas, approaches, and opportunities to your attention.

-Explaining your financial options in plain English, without condescension.
-Answering your questions until you feel confident about where your money goes.
+Your financial options explained in plain English.
+All financial questions answered without condescension until you feel confident about where your money goes.
 Teaching, not telling.

-Developing a clearer picture of your financial situation (rarely does a new client have their finances in order).
-Setting up organizational systems for keeping on top of your financial life.
+A clearer picture of your financial situation (rarely does a new client have their finances in order).
+Easy to follow organizational systems for keeping on top of your financial life.

-Holding you accountable to the promises you make to yourself.
-Ensuring you not only know what to do but you also get it done.
-Preventing the neglect of financial actions for less urgent issues.
+You get an accountability partner for the promises you make to yourself.
+You will not only know what to do but you also get it done.
+Work on needed financial actions before less urgent issues.

-Bringing new ideas and approaches to reaching your financial goals instead of waiting for your call.
-Keeping current on academic research and improving your plan with evidence-based solutions.
+New ideas for reaching your financial goals will be brought to your attention instead of waiting for your call.
+Your plan will stay up to date with current research and evidence-based solutions.